-These laws and regulatory changes could significantly expand mortgage costs and liabilities leading to negative effects on the Reference Pool.
+Despite uncertainty regarding the policies and course of regulatory enforcement under the new U.S. Administration, these laws and regulatory changes could serve to expand mortgage costs and liabilities leading to negative effects on the Reference Pool.
 The Reference Pool could also be affected by legislative or regulatory changes that permit or require principal reductions or forgiveness, including through the bankruptcy process, which could also affect how Fannie Mae determines principal prepayments.
 As an example, if Fannie Mae is permitted or required to effect principal reductions with respect to certain delinquent Reference Obligations, any such forgiven principal with respect to a Payment Date will result in an increased amount of Unscheduled Principal, which will lead to an increased amount of principal being paid on the Notes for such Payment Date.
 These laws and regulations are sometimes adopted with little advance warning and Fannie Mae and its loan sellers and servicers may have limited ability to participate in the legislative or regulatory process.